 Carpet Tile Installation

-An easy installation is one of the biggest advantages to using carpet tiles.
+Ease of installation is one of the biggest advantages to using carpet tiles.
 It's a job you can easily complete yourself by following the manufacturer's suggestions.

-One of the first things to keep in mind during the process is to allow your carpet tiles to acclimate to the room for at least 24 hours before you adhere them to the floor.
+One of the first things to keep in mind during the process is to allow your carpet tiles to acclimate to the room for at least 24 hours before you install them on the floor.
 All flooring is susceptible to changes in the climate, and allowing it to acclimate can prevent future expansions that will lead to an uneven or buckled look.
 This is especially important if you live in a humid climate.
 Take a look at the manufacturer's instructions to see how long it is recommended that you allow the tiles to sit before installation.

 Another important step is preparing the floor beneath the carpet tiles for installation.
 Make sure it is clean and dry in order to make sure that the tiles can lie as flat and evenly as possible and that no moisture gets trapped underneath the tiles.
 Depending on the type of subfloor you have, you may need to do some sanding or grout removal to level the floor and guarantee an even installation.